-- ⇒ Directive (EU) 2018/2001 of the European Parliament and of the Council of 11 December 2018 on the promotion of the use of energy from renewable sources - ⇒ Commission Implementing Regulation (EU) 2022/996 of 14 June 2022 on rules for verification in relation to sustainability criteria and greenhouse gas savings criteria and low risk of indirect land use change criteria - □ Commission Implementing Decision (EU) 2022/1656 of 26 September 2022 on the recognition of the Austrian agricultural certification scheme (AACS) for demonstrating compliance with the requirements laid down in Directive (EU) 2018/2001 of the European Parliament and of the Council for biofuels, bioliquids, biomass fuels, liquid or gaseous renewable fuels of non-biogenic origin and recycled carbon fuels - ⇒ BGBI.
+- ⇒ Directive (EU) 2023/2413 of the European Parliament and of the Council of 18 October 2023 amending Directive (EU) 2018/2001, Regulation (EU) 2018/1999 and Directive 98/70/EC as regards the promotion of energy from renewable sources, and repealing Council Directive (EU) 2015/652 = ["Revised Directive (EU) 2018/2001"] - ⇒ Directive (EU) 2018/2001 of the European Parliament and of the Council of 11 December 2018 as amended on the promotion of the use of energy from renewable sources - ⇒ Commission Implementing Regulation (EU) 2025/196 of 3 February 2025 amending Implementing Regulation (EU) 2022/996 as regards the accreditation of certification bodies and correcting Annex VII to that Regulation. - □ Commission Implementing Regulation (EU) 2022/996 of 14 June 2022 on rules for verification in relation to sustainability criteria and greenhouse gas savings criteria and low risk of indirect land use change criteria - ⇒ Commission Implementing Decision (EU) 2022/1656 of 26 September 2022 on the recognition of the Austrian agricultural certification scheme (AACS) for demonstrating compliance with the requirements laid down in Directive (EU) 2018/2001 of the European Parliament and of the Council for biofuels, bioliquids, biomass fuels, liquid or gaseous renewable fuels of non-biogenic origin and recycled carbon fuels - ⇒ BGBI.
 II No. 124/2018: 124th Directive of the Federal Minister for Sustainability and Tourism on Sustainable Agricultural feedstocks for Biofuels and Bioliquids (as amended) - ⇒ BGBI.
-II No. 403/2022: 403rd Ordinance of the Federal Minister for Agriculture, Forestry, Regions and Water Management with Rules for the Application of the CAP Strategic Plan (CAP- Strategic Plan Application Regulation GSP-AV) as amended. - ⇒ DIRECTIVE (EU) 2015/1513 OF THE EUROPEAN PARLIAMENT AND THE COUNCIL of 9 September 2015 amending Directive 98/70/EC relating to the quality of petrol and diesel fuels and amending Directive 2009/28/EC on the promotion of the use of energy from renewable sources - ⇒ Commission Regulation (EU) No. 1106/2012 of 27 November 2012 on the implementation of Regulation (EC) No 471/2009 of the European Parliament and of the Council on Community statistics relating to external trade with non-member countries, as regards updating the nomenclature of countries and territories - ⇒ Regulation (EC) No 1059/2003 on the establishment of a common classification of territorial units for statistics (NUTS), as amended by Regulation (EU) 2017/2391. - Regulation (EC) No 1308/2013 of the European Parliament and of the Council of 17
+II No. 403/2022: 403rd Ordinance of the Federal Minister for Agriculture, Forestry, Regions and Water Management with Rules for the Application of the CAP Strategic Plan (CAP- Strategic Plan Application Regulation GSP-AV) as amended. - ⇒ DIRECTIVE (EU) 2015/1513 OF THE EUROPEAN PARLIAMENT AND THE COUNCIL of 9 September 2015 amending Directive 98/70/EC relating to the quality of petrol and diesel fuels and amending Directive 2009/28/EC on the promotion of the use of energy from renewable sources - Commission Regulation (EU) No. 1106/2012 of 27 November 2012 on the implementation of Regulation (EC) No 471/2009 of the European Parliament and of the Council on Community statistics relating to external trade with non-member countries, as regards updating the nomenclature of countries and territories - ⇒ Regulation (EC) No 1059/2003 on the establishment of a common classification of territorial units for statistics (NUTS), as amended by Regulation (EU) 2017/2391. - Regulation (EC) No 1308/2013 of the European Parliament and of the Council of 17